reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

     // default methods
 }
 ```
-This method evaluates the predicate on the input argument and determines whether it satisfies the condition defined by the predicate.
+The `test()` method evaluates the predicate on the input argument and determines whether it satisfies the condition defined by the predicate.

-Predicates are often used with the `stream()` API for filtering elements based on certain conditions.
-Passe them as arguments to methods like `filter()` to specify the criteria for selecting elements from a collection.
+We often use predicates with the `stream()` API for filtering elements based on certain conditions.
+Pass them as arguments to methods like `filter()` to specify the criteria for selecting elements from a collection.

 Let's see filtering in action:
 ```java